ARTICLE I: BOARD OF DIRECTORS

 ARTICLE V: RESCUE POLICY

-- Pugs and all breed dogs are accepted by Buffalo Pug & Small Breed Rescue Inc. It is not necessary that the dog be registered with the American Kennel Club (AKC) as mixed breeds are also accepted.
+- Pugs and all breeds in size range of dogs are accepted by Buffalo Pug & Small Breed Rescue Inc. It is not necessary that the dog be registered with the American Kennel Club (AKC) as mixed breeds are also accepted.
 Older dogs and dogs with medical problems are accepted.

 - In the event that an owner surrendered dog can not be accepted into Buffalo Pug & Small Breed Rescue Inc.’s program due to restrictions, the Intake Coordinator will provide the contacts and phone numbers for other, more suitable rescue groups.